Michigan, Illinois set to usher in recreational pot sales

 Most of the state’s licensed cultivation companies are expanding their space to meet higher demand for marijuana products.
 But that work takes time, too.

-Mark de Souza, CEO of the state’s largest marijuana producer Revolution Enterprises, said he has heard from dispensary operators “panicked” that they could have empty shelves within months of adult sales beginning.
+Mark de Souza, CEO of the state’s largest marijuana producer Revolution Global, said he has heard from dispensary operators “panicked” that they could have empty shelves within months of adult sales beginning.

 But he believes the overall structure Illinois’ law created will become the industry’s “gold standard.”

-Note: This story has been corrected to show that the name of Illinois company is Revolution Global.